 mind or degrees of certainty (e.g., knew, believed, suspected, heard, and wondered).
 Level III Students will: EEL.3.5.c.
 Identify words that describe personal emotional states.
 Level II Students will: EEL.3.5.c.
-Recognize simple emotion words (e.g., happy , sad , and mad).
+Recognize simple emotion words (e.g., happy, sad, and mad).
 Level I Students will: EEL.3.5.c.
 Match simple pictures of emotions (e.g., happy, sad, and mad).
 L.3.6.
 Acquire and use accurately grade- EEL.3.6.
 Demonstrate Level IV Students will: appropriate conversational, general understanding of words that signal EEL.3.6.
 Use words that signal spatial and temporal relationships (e.g., behind, under, after, soon, next, later). academic and domain-specific words and spatial and temporal relationships Ex.
 Use behind and under to describe spatial relationship of objects or people (e.g., The teacher asks, "Where is Jeremy?" and the student phrases, including those that signal spatial (e.g., behind, under, after, soon, responds, "Behind me."). and temporal relationships (e.g., After next, later).
 Ex.
-Use after, soon, next, and later to describe temporal relationships of activities (e.g., The teacher asks, "When are we going to read?" and the dinner that night we went looking for them). , , , , , student responds "Later."). , and the same grant of the sa Level III Students will: EEL.3.6.
+Use after , soon , next , and later to describe temporal relationships of activities (e.g., The teacher asks, "When are we going to read?" and the dinner that night we went looking for them). student responds "Later.").
+Level III Students will: EEL.3.6.
 Demonstrate understanding of words that signal spatial and temporal relationships (e.g., behind, under, after, soon, next, later).
 Ex.
 Respond behind and under used to describe spatial relationship of objects or people (e.g., The teacher asks, "The book is under your chair?" and student looks under their chair.).
 Ex.
 Respond to after, soon, next, and later to describe temporal relationships of activities (e.g., The teacher says, "We can read later." and the student puts away book.).
 Level II Students will: EEL.3.6.
 Demonstrate understanding of words that signal spatial relationships (e.g., behind, under, over, on).
 Ex.
 Respond behind and under used to describe spatial relationship of objects or people (e.g., The teacher asks, "The book is under your chair?" and points under the student's chair.
 The student looks under his or her chair.).
 Ex.
 Respond to after, soon, next, and later to describe temporal relationships of activities (e.g., The teacher says, "We can read later." and puts away his or her book.
 Then, the student puts away his or her own book.).
 Level I Students will: EEL.3.6.
 Put in or take out when asked.
 Ex.
 Activate a sequenced message switch to tell an adult to take a counting cube out of the box (e.g., "Take one out .").
 Ex.
-Activate a sequenced message switch to tell an adult to put pennies in the class piggy bank (e.g., "Put it in.").
-I = tal. at a day a at the state of the art addit to par parinted in the state program (e.g., 1 at the state).
+Activate a sequenced message switch to tell an adult to put pennies in the class piggy bank (e.g., "Put it in. "). - Ex.
+Notivito a boqueneda medelage switch to ten an addit to pat permission the blass piggy bank (e.g., - a trit m.).